quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 {{downgrade}}).

-Upon receiving this first flight, the server verifies whether it knows how to parse first flights from the Original Version.
+Upon receiving this first flight, the server verifies whether it knows how to parse first flights from the Chosen Version (which is also the Original Version in this case).
 If it does not, then it starts incompatible version negotiation (see {{incompat-vn}}), which causes the client to initiate a new connection with a different version.
 For instance, if the client initiates a connection with version A that the server can't parse,